 Interest-rate risk hot potato

-Two major historical moments illustrate how dangerous this game of interest-risk hot potato becomes when you combine government securitization and policy initiatives that push for wider use of the TYFRM: the S&L crisis in and the more recent bailout of Fannie Mae and Freddie Mac after the recession.
+Two major historical moments illustrate how dangerous this game of interest-risk hot potato becomes when you combine government securitization and policy initiatives that push for wider use of the TYFRM: the S&L crisis in the 1980s and 1990s and the more recent bailout of Fannie Mae and Freddie Mac after the recession.

 In the decades following World War II, the Savings and Loan (S&L) industry enjoyed the most government protection with little regulatory oversight, and S&Ls loaded up on interest-rate risk, issuing 30-year mortgages funded by deposits that could be instantly liquidated.

 As Arnold Kling notes, S&L employees would joke that managing an S&L was “a simple 3-6-3 job: pay savers a rate of 3 percent on deposits, charge borrowers 6 percent on mortgage loans, and go to the golf course at 3 p.m.”

 This worked swimmingly as long as short-term interest rates stayed below 6 percent.
 But in the late 1970s when rates soared beyond 10 percent, S&Ls were suddenly faced with a substantial negative spread from paying 10 percent on liabilities while earning 6 percent on assets.

 When interest rates fall, prepayment rates climb, and investors have to reinvest that principal at a new, lower interest rate.

 By the late ‘80s, the S&L industry was largely insolvent.
 The quick fix?
 Throw $100B (in 1980s dollars!) of taxpayer money at the problem and let the S&Ls grow out of it.
 After that, bank regulators and S&Ls tightened up capital and account requirements to protect against this interest rate risk.